-That said, there are times during the semester in which it would make sense to have the student be dropped or withdrawn from the course - for instance, to open seats for other students during the add/drop period.
+That said, there are times during the add/drop period (only) in which it would make sense to have non-attending students be dropped in order to open seats for other students .

-How do I request that a student be dropped or withdrawn?
+How do I request that a student be dropped?

 During the add/drop period, if a student has not attended the first two classes (or stops attending altogether) you may request that a student be dropped.